 - Check the laws that apply to transporting dogs by road in the relevant states.
 Check the state Road Traffic Authority (or equivalent) Road Rules.

 - Never leave your dog unattended in a car.
 Dogs can die very quickly from heat stress, even in mild weather.
+Keep the car’s interior at a comfortable temperature and make sure there is adequate air flow.

 Checklist